onitsoft/Solidity-Course/lesson-13/README.md

 ### Fail early, use exceptions

 One way to ensure safer contracts is to fail early and to fail as loud as possible.
 This can be done by using exceptions properly.
-In the example below we use `require` and `assert` exception handlers to check that `name` argument is valid, and that the corresponding record in `payout` maps to a non-zero value..
+In the example below we use `require` and `assert` exception handlers to check that `name` argument is valid, and that the corresponding record in `payout` maps to a non-zero value.

 ```
 contract FailLoudEarly {